Oct 5, 2020

 A customer journey map is a “visual representation of every experience your customers have with you.”
 Throughout their experience with your brand, a customer will most likely engage or be reminded of your brand on multiple platforms, in varying ways.
 A customer journey map helps your brand deliver a streamlined narrative of a customer’s experience throughout the online sales funnel.

-Although it may seem that the journey from first interaction through to a sale is quite simple, it’s anything but.
+Although it may seem that the journey from first interaction through to a sale is quite simple, it is anything but.
 A customer is bombarded with countless advertisements, newsletters, and competitive content on a daily basis.
 This makes their journey with your brand complicated, and a well-rounded customer journey map is your solution to making that experience easier.

-Customers can interact with your brand in seemingly countless ways in the modern digital landscape.
+Customers can interact with your brand in countless ways in the modern digital landscape.
 Some examples include:

 By creating a clear visualization of every possible way a customer can interact and contact your brand, a customer journey map can help you keep customers engaged while you increase conversions and revenue.

-67% of the modern buyer’s journey now takes place online, according to findings from SiriusDecisions.
 With so much of the journey taking place digitally, it’s vital that digital marketers understand exactly where customers are interacting with your brand while providing accessible, high-quality content on a regular basis.

 With an effective customer journey map, digital marketers will gain a better understanding of how their customers interact with their business while accessing helpful insight into what channels are most effective for converting leads into prospects, and prospects into loyal customers.

-Gone are the days of how products were traditionally marketed by boasting specific features.
+Gone are the days when products were traditionally marketed by boasting specific features.
 Modern buyers are interested in the brand as a whole, how they personally engage with them, and most importantly, how the offering can solve a problem they are facing.
 A streamlined customer journey map will help clarify how digital marketers can most effectively provide prospects with this information and keep them engaged and dedicated to completing a purchase.

 Step 1: Use your sales funnel to define the buying process